 It can be quite disappointing to move your furniture to a new home only to realize it can’t fit through the doors.
 Prior to the move, take accurate measurements of the width, height, and diagonal dimensions of each of your sizeable furniture pieces, and the doorways, and hallways of your new place, as noted by the Spruce.
 These measurements will help you know which items to disassemble in advance.

 Although not all furniture requires to be disassembled before moving, it’s recommended you dismantle those you can before a move.
 Take apart attachments and protruding parts such as table legs, shelves, drawers, bed frames, and glass tops.
 This will help make the furniture smaller, lighter, and easier to move without banging on the walls.

 Use the original assembly guide to help you dismantle the furniture correctly.
 Remove each part one piece at a time, ensuring you place the fastening elements such as nuts, bolts, and washers of each item in separate, labeled, and sealable plastic bags.
 You can also take photos during the disassembly process to help you remember where each piece goes when resembling.

 Wrap and Protect Fragile and Valuable Pieces

-Delicate furniture and priceless pieces like antique and ornaments can easily be damaged when moving.
+Delicate furniture and priceless pieces like antiques and ornaments can easily be damaged when moving.
 Therefore, you need to use an excellent protection technique.
 Secure the fragile items using bubble wrap.
-Wrap large pieces using thick cardboard, cover the outside using blankets and ensure no part is exposed.
+Wrap large pieces using thick cardboard, cover the outside using blankets, and ensure no part is exposed.
 Tightly apply packaging tape to fix the blankets in place.